YingGwan/SensorOpt/README.md

 Our framework concurrently optimizes both the continuous spatial placement and discrete number of flexible sensors alongside neural network parameters for 3D shape prediction.
 A core novelty of our approach is reformulating inherently discrete fabrication requirements into **differentiable loss functions**.
 We explicitly incorporate the following practical **manufacturability constraints** into the optimization process:
 - **Overlap-free**: Prevents sensors from crossing, avoiding complex accumulation of material layers which introduces wrinkles and degrades sensing accuracy.
 - **Inter-sensor distance**: Ensures sufficient spacing to avoid local stiffness discontinuities, stress concentration, and material fatigue on curved surfaces.
-- **Length preference**: Controls the maximum and minimum continuous sensor lengths to guarantee signal reliability and fabrication stability.
+- **Length preference**: Controls the total and minimum continuous sensor lengths to guarantee signal reliability and fabrication stability.

 By parameterizing freeform shapes via B-spline surfaces and mapping sensors as lines in the $(u, v)$-domain, we successfully unify physical manufacturing constraints and predictive accuracy into a single continuous differentiable space.